-When you open Groups, either Private, Institutional, Artstor Curated, or Shared with me, you will see a column of tags on the left and the list of Groups on the right.
-In some cases, the list of Groups is multipage.
-To quickly filter the list of groups, click on a Tag.
+When you browse groups, you will see a section of tags in the lower left corner.
+In some cases, such as Artstor Curated, the list of groups is multipage.
+To quickly filter the list of groups, click on a tag.
 This will limit the list of groups you are viewing to only those that have that tag attached to them.
-Selecting additional tags will further limit the list of Groups.
+Selecting additional tags will further limit the list of groups.

 Click the x at the end of the tag name to remove it as a filter.

 Organize Groups using Tags

 Tags can be used to keep your image groups organized.
 Applying a tag or multiple tags to a group, makes an image group even more discoverable.